The Big Business of VR: How one BC company is going global by selling virtual reality solutions

 Finger Food Studios is a service based studio that

 - uses mixed reality, augmented reality and virtual reality to help solve business problems

 - saves companies time and money by offering innovative, creative and environmentally friendly business solutions

 - solve problems that have never been tackled before

 Gaming to 3D VR for Business

-Finger Foods first started as a gaming company that quickly saw the opportunity in 3D virtual reality business solutions.
+Finger Food first started as a gaming company that quickly saw the opportunity in 3D virtual reality business solutions.
 So they pivoted, leveraged Microsoft’s HoloLens and are being recognized as a global leader in their industry.
 Their innovation saves businesses time and money while offering businesses a creative and environmentally friendly way to solve real-world problems.

 Virtual Reality in the Business World

-“If you don’t have to make as many things or move special materials around, that reduces your carbon footprint,” says Finger Foods Studios CEO, Ryan Peterson.
+“If you don’t have to make as many things or move special materials around, that reduces your carbon footprint,” says Finger Food Studios CEO, Ryan Peterson.
 “These technologies are really going to tip the sphere of transforming the way people think, work and communicate,” he adds.